joeldipops/TransferBoy/docs/TransferPakReference.md

 ```

 ## The Controller Pak
-When I started writing this, I figured that the software in the controller pak would be at a similar level of complexity to the Transfer Pak, but it turns out there is no bank switching, control commands or anything like that.
-The first 32kB of address space is read-writeable memory, and the remaining 32kB is unused and returns 0x00.
-Save data tends to follow a common pattern, and there may be some enforced structure on the pak which I'll explore when time permits.
+Unlike the Transfer Pak, the Controller pak doesn't seem to have any command codes, status bits or the like.
+The first 32kB is read-writeable memory, and the second 32kB is unused.
+While the *homebrew*\* developer is free to use this memory however they like, the data on the Pak should be formatted according to a specific convention if you want to prevent one game's data from corrupting another's.

+\* Back in the day, I assume Nintendo would have refused to license any software that didn't follow this convention to the letter.

+### Notes
-This *was* tested on an OEM Pak, so take all of this with a grain of doubt until I get my hands on an official one.
+So far I've only got access to an OEM Pak, so take all of this with a grain of salt until I get my hands on an official one.

+### File System Structure
+TODO

 ## The Rumble Pak
 The rumble pak is pretty simple, but it never needed to be complex.
 Read from 0x8000 and you get back 0x80 to determine what you're looking at is indeed a rumble pak.
 Write 0x01 to 0xC000 to make the pak rumble, and 0x00 to stop it.